Hiya! Bjork here checking in for Pinch of Yum’s monthly traffic and income report.

 Jab, Jab, Jab, Right Hook is a boxing analogy.
 The best way to win in boxing isn’t by coming out and throwing right hooks.
 It’s by doing lots of little jabs.
 The idea crosses over into marketing like this: Most people throw right hooks (asking) without doing any jabs (giving).

-At 11:59pm CST on Thursday (when FBP closes) we’ll switch into a giving season.
-We’ll publish podcast episodes, do these monthly income reports, create free eBooks like The #1 Thing, and publish photography related posts on Pinch of Yum.
+At 11:59 pm CST on Thursday (when FBP closes) we’ll switch into a giving season.
+We’ll publish podcast episodes, do these monthly income reports, create free eBooks, and publish photography related posts on Pinch of Yum.
 Oh, and recipe posts.
 Lindsay will still do plenty of those.
 These are jabs – things that we’re giving.

 We’re also viewing these two seasons as the marketing season and the member season.
 Right now, in the marketing season, we’re focused on signing up new members.
 After this we’ll switch into the member season, focusing in on the needs of the members of Food Blogger Pro.